biowdl/TALON-WDL/docs/index.md

 ### Output
-The workflow will output mapped reads by minimap2 in a .sam file, a cleaned .sam file and log information from TranscriptClean, a database containing transcript information together with a log file of read/transcript comparison and a abundance plus summary file of the database.
+The workflow will output mapped reads by minimap2 in a .sam file, a cleaned .sam file and log information from transcriptclean, a database containing transcript information together with a log file of read/transcript comparison and a abundance plus summary file of the database.
 It will also output fastqc and picard statistics based on the fastq and